dweekly/docs/pages/apps/adobe-launch-web-plugin.md

 ### Initialize Branch

-Before using actions related to Branch, you’ll need to **initialize** the plugin on your site.
-Best practice is to initialize Branch on **DOM Ready**.
+Before using actions related to Branch, you’ll need to <notranslate>**initialize**</notranslate> the plugin on your site.
+Best practice is to initialize Branch on <notranslate>**DOM Ready**</notranslate>.
 Here’s an example that uses the Core plugin’s DOM Ready event to initialize Branch.

 ![image](/_assets/img/pages/apps/adobe-launch-web-plugin/adobe-launch-web2.png)